Religious war: Christianity

 According to historian Edward Peters, before the 11th century, Christians had not developed a concept of holy war (bellum sacrum), whereby fighting itself might be considered a penitential and spiritually meritorious act.
 During the ninth and tenth centuries, multiple invasions occurred which led some regions to make their own armies to defend themselves and this slowly lead to the emergence of the Crusades, the concept of "holy war", and terminology such as "enemies of God" in the 11th century.
 In early Christianity, St. Augustine's concept of just war (bellum iustum) was widely accepted, but warfare was not regarded as a virtuous activity and expressions of concern for the salvation of those who killed enemies in battle, regardless of the cause for which they fought, was common.

 During the era of the Crusades, some of the Crusaders who fought in the name of God were recognized as the Milites Christi, the soldiers or the knights of Christ.

 The Crusades were a series of military campaigns against the Muslim Conquests that were waged from the end of the 11th century through the 13th century.
 Originally, the goal of the Crusaders was the recapture of Jerusalem and the Holy Land from the Muslims, and the provision of support to the besieged Christian Byzantine Empire which was waging a war against Muslim Seljuq expansion into Asia Minor and Europe proper.
 Later, Crusades were launched against other targets, either for religious reasons, such as the Albigensian Crusade, the Northern Crusades, or because of political conflicts, such as the Aragonese Crusade.
 In 1095, at the Council of Clermont, Pope Urban II raised the level of the war from a bellum iustum (a "just war"), to a bellum sacrum (a "holy war").

 Hinduism

-In the Hindu texts, dharma-yuddha refers to a war that is fought while following several rules that make the war fair.
-In other words, just conduct within a war (jus in bello) is important in Vedic and epic literature such as the Mahabharata and the Ramayana.
+This does not refer to religious conflict.
+Dharma-yuddha in Hindu texts, refers to the protocol to be followed by both parties at war.
+It sets the rules for both sides to conduct the war fairly (jus in bello).
+It is important in Vedic and epic literature such as the Mahabharata and the Ramayana.
+The word Dharma may be interpreted variously as righteousness or responsibility or duty based on the context.

+Neither the Mahabharata nor the Ramayana were religious conflicts.
+The Mahabharata was fought over the inheritance of the kingdom of Hastinapura.
+Ramayana was fought over the abduction of Rama's wife Sita by Ravana.
+The two epics are of great importance in Hindu tradition.

 However, according to Torkel Berkke, the Mahabharata does not provide a clear discussion on who has the authority to initiate a war (jus ad bellum), nor on what makes a war just (bellum justum).